Do we have awesome gift ideas for furniture painters? Heck yeah, we do!

 Happy Holidays from all of us at All Things New Again! <3 <3 <3

 All Things New Again is a family-owned furniture and paint boutique located in Leesburg, Virginia, about an hour or so west of Washington, D.C.
-We sell hand-painted furniture, several lines of paint for your next DIY project and offer fun painting classes and workshops.
-Stop by and see us the next time you are in town!
+We sell hand-painted furniture, home decor and several lines of paint for your next DIY project.
+Our new ONLINE Learn How to Paint Furniture Class is open for enrollment.
+Click here to sign up today!

 * * *